AnalogFolk/folk-style/content/en/javascript.md

 ##### Clear event listeners

-Ahh memory leaks.
+Ahh, memory leaks.
 Remember to remove listeners created with `$on` by use of `$off` when `destroyed()`

 ##### Always use kebab-case for event names